Customization

 |---|---|---|

-degree | Float | Current rotation in degrees |
+degree | Float | Current rotation in degrees (relative to start) |

 value | Float | Normalized 0-1 value based on position within range |